 Paradise lost looms for German farmers as swine fever nears

-[TAUCHE, Germany] The German state of Brandenburg has erected about 120 km (75 miles) of electric fencing to prevent wild boars infected with African swine fever (ASF) from straying across the border from Poland and infecting its pig herd.
+THE German state of Brandenburg has erected about 120km of electric fencing to prevent wild boars infected with African swine fever (ASF) from straying across the border from Poland and infecting its pig herd.

 Hans-Christian Daniels doesn't think the barrier will work.